 Spinning, lower body weights, running: You should rest until the cortisone flare settles (1-4 days)

 Upper body weights, Pilates, Yoga: You should rest your shoulder for at least a week and resume at a reduced or lower intensity.
-Ideally, you should see a physiotherapist who can guide your exercise therapy and help you regain full function.
+Ideally, you should see a physiotherapist who can guide your exercise therapy.

 These guidelines might be affected by the severity of your shoulder problem, so you should ask your doctor about post-injection activity.